 I have spent many years in Leadership Development and have observed two broad styles of management.

 The first is managers who lead teams from a position of empowerment and then the polar opposite where they are micromanaged.
-The tangible work product/performance is always better with teams that are led from an empowerment style.
+The tangible work product/performance is always better with teams that are led from an empowerment style aka being a good boss.
 You see much more creativity and innovation coming from the teams and overall much more happiness/engagement which comes as a result of having true psychological safety.

 Where the opposite is true you see so much more visible stress, burnout and an inability to take creative risks which is catastrophic for businesses.
 It also leads to very poor succession within those teams as development tends to be non-existent where a command and control style is prevalent.